turingschool/backend-curriculum-site/module1/lessons/object_oriented_programming.md

 ## Method Look Up

-We can think of methods like they are messages, and just like messages they have receivers.
-When you type the code `some_object.method_name`, you are sending the `method_name` messages to the `some_object` object.
+We can think of methods as messages.
+Just like messages they have receivers.
+When you type the code `some_object.method_name`, you are sending the `method_name` message to the `some_object` object.
 Another way to say this is that methods run on objects.
 When the Object receives that message, it looks in its *Class* to find that method.

 Let's look at this example: